NexGenCloud/hyperstack-sdk-go/docs/ApiKeyAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiRetrieveApiKeysRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiRetrieveAPIKeyRequest struct via the builder pattern

 ### Return type